Vitamin B12 plays a key role in many aspects of health and may support your eyes, bones, and skin as well as your mind.

 For most adults, the recommended dietary allowance (RDA) is 2.4 micrograms (mcg), though it’s higher for people who are pregnant or nursing.

-Vitamin B12 may benefit your body and overall health in different ways, from helping your eyes and mind to benefiting your bones, hair, and skin.
+Vitamin B12 supplements may benefit your body and overall health in different ways, from helping your eyes and mind to benefiting your bones, hair, and skin.

 Here are some possible health benefits of vitamin B12, all based on science.